byroot/ruby-osdb/README.md

 ## Examples

-Just read the source of `bin/getsub` it is a typical example of OSDb's capacities
+Just read the source of `bin/getsub` it is a typical example of OSDb's capacities.

 ## getsub